shaack/chess-console/README.md

-# ChessConsole
+# chess-console

-ChessConsole is a **chess game client**, which uses [cm-chessboard](https://github.com/shaack/cm-chessboard) and [Bootstrap 4](https://getbootstrap.com/) to create a browser based, mobile friendly, responsive chess game gui.
+chess-console is a **chess game client**, which uses [cm-chessboard](https://github.com/shaack/cm-chessboard) and [Bootstrap 4](https://getbootstrap.com/) to create a browser based, mobile friendly, responsive chess game gui.

 - **[Demo Page](https://shaack.com/projekte/chess-console)**
 - **[Repository on GitHub](https://github.com/shaack/chess-console)**

-Bacause if its component architecture ChessConsole is expandable for all kind of chess pages.
-You may check out the [Stockfish Player](https://github.com/shaack/chess-console-stockfish) for ChessConsole, with whom ChessConsole is a fully functional online chess computer.
+Bacause if its component architecture chess-console is expandable for all kind of chess pages.
+You may check out the [Stockfish Player](https://github.com/shaack/chess-console-stockfish) for chess-console, with whom chess-console is a fully functional online chess computer.

 ## Screenshot